 (Note that only half of people who have carpal tunnel surgery return to their jobs, but what is less clear is how much of a decrease in productivity they have.
 That's another factor in the "satisfaction" equation that's difficult to measure.)

 What’s The Bottom Line?

-In summary, studies clearly show that the overall results of non-surgical treatment like deep tissue massage are far better than surgery.
+In summary, studies clearly show that the overall results of non-surgical treatment like deep tissue myofascial release massage are far better than surgery.
 That's because surgery doesn't address the root cause of the problem: tendon inflammation.
 To permanently alleviate such inflammation, merely removing pressure on the median nerve (like surgery attempts) is not enough.
 (And that's the major reason surgery fails so often.)
-Only deep tissue massage can alleviate the inflammation permanently because it drains fluid while also breaking the adhesions that cause the inflammation.
-You need such massage daily for 2-4 weeks from a trained therapist.
+Only deep tissue myofascial release massage can alleviate the inflammation permanently because it drains fluid while also breaking the adhesions that cause the inflammation.
+You need such massage daily for 4 weeks from a trained therapist.
 Or you can use the Carpal Rx which is calibrated to perform the exact same massage automatically and in your own home.